It was another tremendous day at the Boston Marathon, with temperatures rising, tailwinds blowing and spectators chanting, “USA! USA!”

 As temperatures climbed into the 70s, runners started to keep cooler through aid stations by grabbing water cups and, as announcers said, “taking a bath” in the water.
 Still, the heat didn’t seem to affect Linden, Hasay, or the other five African women chasing them through the half marathon mark.
-The pace during the first half of the race started to suggest Hasay’s debut would be the best American debut in history; it ended up being the best American debut on the Boston course.
+The pace during the first half of the race started to suggest Hasay’s debut would be the best American debut in history; it ended up being just that, by more than 3 minutes.

 By the 30K mark, Hasay had runner fans buzzing even more with her comfortable demeanor sitting with a three-pack, chasing Kiplagat’s insane move up the hills.
 People had good feelings about her cross-country background and track legs carrying her far in the final 10K.
 As Linden yo-yoed between falling off the group and catching back up, attention increased on Hasay, who was looking to have a very strong stride down Boylston Street.
 Could she break the drought?